rudderlabs/data-apps-ecommerce-template/README.md

 ## Synthetic Data Creation
-For an easy setup and trial, a synthetic dataset is supplied along with this project in the `seeds/` directory.
+For an easy setup and trial, a synthetic dataset is supplied along with this project in the `seeds_data/` directory.
+If the data is required, rename the folder name to `seeds`.
 It has simulated users' journeys of five users.
 This can be loaded in customer warehouse with the command [`dbt seed`](https://docs.getdbt.com/docs/building-a-dbt-project/seeds)
+These create tables with prefix `SEED_`, in the target schema on warehouse.
+To use them, the table names should also be modified in the `dbt_project.yml` file.
+**WARNING**
+If there are tables in the warehouse with same name in the target schema, they get replaced with seed file data.
+Rename the seed files to something unique, in case this situation presents.